 The easiest and safest way to prevent your dog from eating cat litter is to physically prevent access to the litter box.
 It is our job as responsible pet parents to be proactive in our pet’s health and this is a doable solution for all households regardless of size.

-Keeping your dog body busy, your dogs may be drawn to your cat’s private business out of sheer curiosity.
+Keep your dog busy, Your dogs may be drawn to your cat’s private business out of sheer curiosity.
 When they have nothing to do, they would rather eat and play with cat poop.
 To avoid this situation, you must keep your dogs busy with other healthier options.
 Keep them busy with toys and games.
 Give them things to do, so that they won’t get bored and start looking for weird stuff to do.

 Clean the litterbox multiple times per day.
 Lastly, another recommendation for preventing dogs from eating litter is by keeping the litterbox clean and your cat will appreciate it too!